 Ever since they were first launched in the early 2000s, CGM systems have completely changed how we monitor blood sugar levels.
 Over time, this technology has significantly evolved and has become more accurate and easier to use.
 New, improved versions are regularly made available to enhance user experience.

-On May, 2022, the Food and Drug Administration (or “FDA,” the U.S. equivalent to Health Canada) approved Freestyle Libre 3, Abbott’s latest CGM system, for patients aged 4 and older.
-This third iteration of the Freestyle Libre system is expected to be available in Canada in the near future.
+On May, 2022, the Food and Drug Administration (or “FDA,” the U.S. equivalent to Health Canada) approved FreeStyle Libre 3, Abbott’s latest CGM system, for patients aged 4 and older.
+This third iteration of the FreeStyle Libre system has received licensing from Health Canada on July, 21th 2023.

 Here’s a look at the anticipated new and improved features.